awsdocs/aws-cloudformation-user-guide/doc_source/blue-green.md

 Updating properties in these resources that don't require resource replacement doesn't trigger a green deployment\.

 You can't include updates to the above resources with updates to other resources in the same stack update\.
 If you need to update resources in the list above in addition to other resources in the same stack, do one of the following:
-+ Perform two seperate stack update operations: one that includes only the updates to the above resources, and a separate stack update that includes changes to any other resources\.
++ Perform two separate stack update operations: one that includes only the updates to the above resources, and a separate stack update that includes changes to any other resources\.
 + Remove the `Transform` and `Hook` sections from your template and then perform the stack update\.
 In this case, CloudFormation won't perform a green deployment\.

 ## Considerations when managing ECS blue/green deployments using CloudFormation<a name="blue-green-considerations"></a>